Belarus in the Junior Eurovision Song Contest 2019

-Belarus participated in the Junior Eurovision Song Contest 2019, held in Gliwice, Poland on 24 November 2019.
+Belarus was represented at the Junior Eurovision Song Contest 2019, held in Gliwice, Poland on 24 November 2019.
 The Belarusian entry for the 2019 contest was selected through a national final organised by the Belarusian broadcaster National State Television and Radio Company of the Republic of Belarus.
 It saw ten competing acts participating in a televised production where the winner was determined by a 50/50 combination of votes from a jury made up of music professionals and a public vote.
 Liza Misnikova represented Belarus with the song "Pepelny (Ashen)".